benaston/GitCheatSheet/readme.md

 git branch -m <branch name> <new branch name>

-diff with remote for file
+View diff with remote for single file: `git diff remote/uri file`

-git diff remote/uri file

-git log --name-status --grep Ben

-git log --name-status | grep Ben -A 7 | less
+View the commits with a message containing a word: `git log --name-status --grep Ben` or `git log --name-status | grep Ben -A 7 | less`

-git show --pretty="format:" --name-only bd61ad98
+View the modifications associated with a sha: `git show bd61ad98`